...

 Don’t forget your insurance – SafetyWing Travel Insurance

-• Transfer to a better-equipped hospital.
+• Transfer to a better-equipped hospital when necessary.

-• Theft insurance.
+• Theft protection.

-Transportation around Tuscany
+Transportation Options in Tuscany

 You can move quickly around Tuscany by train